dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 ### Download with Proxy

-When downloading a task, the download request will be proxied to dfdaemon via the dfdaemon HTTP Proxy.
+When dfdaemon starts, an HTTP Proxy will be started through which users can forward download traffic to the P2P network.

 #### Download with HTTP protocol